Manuel-GG-89/serverless-cqrs-es-core/README.md

 note 2: Front-end servers aren´t considered on this project yet..
 (But some serverless Node framework hosted on a lowcost Cloud provider will be considered in the future).

-note 3: The next proyect: To decopule from AWS, try the same goal with other lowcost cloud providers like Cloudflare.
+note 3: The next proyect: To decopule from AWS, try the same goal with other lowcost cloud providers like Cloudflare or any other that a third world team can finance..

 Objetive: